-The Honda U-BE was conceived and constructed with a basic design and a detachable battery, just weeks after the firm revealed the U-GO electric scooter.
-The U-BE, unlike the more expensive U-GO, does not have a passenger compartment.
+The Honda U-BE was conceived and constructed with a basic design and a detachable battery just weeks after the firm revealed the U-GO electric scooter.
+Unlike the more expensive U-GO, the U-BE does not have a passenger compartment.
 It is relatively easy to move due to its small weight.

 The Honda U-BE electric scooter features LED illumination and an LCD display that displays information like speed, mileage, and battery percentage.

 Wuyang Honda, the Chinese subsidiary of Japanese manufacturer Honda, unveiled U-BE as part of the company’s strategy to establish a firm presence in a fast-developing market.
 There are also plans to increase the production of these models in order to export them to the United States and Europe.